How to submit an enforceable document?

 Documents issued in electronic form (ADOC format) can be conveniently submitted to judicial officers remotely via the portal www.antstoliai.lt

-For questions, related to submitting paper enforcement orders (in paper form), please contact us by e-mail vdskirstymas@antstoliurumai.lt.
+For questions, related to submitting paper enforcement documents (in paper form), please contact us by e-mail vdskirstymas@antstoliurumai.lt.

 Payment form and principles